sekulovskin/research-archive-masters-thesis/README.md

 ### *Postprocessing*

-Contains the script that are necessary to obtain the plots that are presented in the paper.
+Contains the script that is necessary to obtain the plots presented in the paper.

 ### *Thesis*